byt3bl33d3r/MITMf/README.md

 Framework for Man-In-The-Middle attacks

-Quick tutorial and examples at http://sign0f4.blogspot.it
+Quick tutorials, examples and dev updates at http://sign0f4.blogspot.it

 This tool is completely based on sergio-proxy https://code.google.com/p/sergio-proxy/ and is an attempt to revive and update the project.